-(a) CO, is the only significant greenhouse gas within our processes (see 4.2.2.1.2 Environmental Data Calculation >).
+^(a) CO2 is the only significant greenhouse gas within our processes (see 4.2.2.1.2 Environmental Data Calculation >).
 The base year (2019) CO, emissions are equal to 122,588 tons (110,713 tons excluding fuel used to test products).
-For information on the rationale for choosing 2019 as the base year, see 4.2.2.1 Approach to Data Calculation >.
+For information on the rationale for choosing 2019 as the base year, see 4.2.2.1 Approach to Data Calculation > .
 There were no significant changes in emissions requiring the recalculation of base year emissions.
 GHG emissions were consolidated and reported using an operational control approach.

-For the methodologies and emission factors used, see 4.2.2.1.2 Environmental Data Calculation >.
+For the methodologies and emission factors used, see 4.2.2.1.2 Environmental Data Calculation >

-(b) Total CO3 emissions calculated as per the market-based methodology of the GHG Protocol, including emissions from fuel used to test
+- (b) Total CO2 emissions calculated as per the market-based methodology of the GHG Protocol, including emissions from fuel used to test products. - (c) Total CO, emissions calculated as per the market-based methodology of the GHG Protocol, excluding emissions from fuel used to test products.

-(d) Total CO2 emissions calculated as per the market-based methodology of the GHG Protocol, excluding emissions from fuel used to test products.
+(16) Total CO2 emissions calculated as per the market-based methodology of the GHG Protocol, excluding emissions from fuel used to test products.